Frequently Asked Questions

 Many companies will try to sell you on their water testing kits by listing a huge number of contaminants included in their product.
 This is nothing more than marketing spin.
 Any lab can readily perform certain testing methods that will concurrently analyze water for hundreds of superfluous chemicals.
 However, most of these chemicals have no realistic chance of appearing in your drinking water.
 We focus Tap Score Packages on testing the contaminants that do matter and actually have a chance of being detected in your water.

 Read this guide to buying a water test online to avoid other shady business practices common in water testing.

 When will I receive my results?

 Most Tap Score Results are delivered to your email inbox within 10 business days from when the laboratory receives your samples.
-(It takes 1 - 3 days for your samples to arrive at the Lab after you send them with our pre-paid postage.)
+(It takes 1 - 3 days for your samples to arrive at the Lab after you send them in with our pre-paid postage.)
 Laboratory chemistry requires substantial manual labor time from highly educated staff scientists as well as machine operation time.

 If necessary, how do you help me pick the right treatment system?

 Tap Score deducts points from your score even when State and Federal regulations might not.
-Regulatory limits only exist for a fraction of contaminants and can take 30 years to establish with new laws.
+Regulatory limits only exist for a fraction of contaminants and can take 30 years or more to establish with new laws.
 Even Public Health Goals published by the government can be outdated and exist for even fewer contaminants.